In the last few months, our office desks emptied, and telecommuting became the norm.

 One voice, one vision, focused on the essentials:

-And for everyone to stay on the same course, you need a leader who knows where they are going.
-You are looking for new solutions outside the box, you stay determined and you see your business for the long term.
+Ultimately, for everyone to stay on the same course, you need a leader who knows where they are going.
+You are looking for new solutions outside the box, you stay determined and you envision your business in the long term.